rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 ### RC Transmitter and Reciever

-For RC Control, you will need a transmitter with at least 6 channels.
-8 Channels would be preferable, but ROSflight does not currently have the capability to handle more than 8 Channels, so any additional channels will be wasted.
-ROSflight requires RC control for safe operation.
-This may change in the future, but for now, RC control is mandatory for safe (and legal) flight.
+For RC Control, you will need a transmitter with between 6 and 8 channels.
+Any additional channels will be wasted.
+We require RC control for safe operation, and only support arming and disarming via RC control.

-ROSflight only supports Parallel-PWM and PPM.
-Support for serial RC (Spektrum Sattelites) is expected in early 2017.
+As of version 1.0, ROSflight only supports PPM (pulse position modulation) receivers.
+Support for serial RC (Spektrum Sattelites) is expected in future releases.
 A recommended RC setup is described below, but is meant as an example.
-Any configurations with Parallel-PWM or PPM and 6-8 channels will be sufficient.
+Any configurations with PPM and 6-8 channels will be sufficient.

 * Transmitter – [Spektrum DX8 $300 at Horizon Hobby](http://www.horizonhobby.com/dx8-transmitter-only-mode-2-spmr8000)
 * Receiver – [Orange Rx 8Ch PPM $22 on HobbyKing](https://hobbyking.com/en_us/orangerx-r820x-v2-6ch-2-4ghz-dsm2-dsmx-comp-full-range-rx-w-sat-div-ant-f-safe-cppm.html/?___store=en_us)